All Episodes

 It's a true thing.

-So but he but but here's what happened is that then because of COVID, once we had gotten you know, a sense that he was very much considering giving us some kind of access and and and spending some time with us, uh, we were delayed and we were delayed.
+But here's what happened: then, because of COVID, once we had gotten a sense that he was very much considering giving us some kind of access and spending some time with us, we were delayed and we were delayed.

-We went to Mariopol to on the front lines, and then we also were in Kiev and talking to um you know musicians and to get a sense of the culture.
+And then we also were in Kiev and talking to musicians and to get a sense of the culture.

 So then we went, I think we got there, I don't know, roughly a week before the invasion, and we met him.

-I met him face to face for the first time the day before the invasion, and then spent time with him, and which we documented in the film on during the invasion on the day of the invasion.
+I met him face to face for the first time the day before the invasion and then spent time with him, which we document in the film during the invasion on the day of the invasion.

 I want to make sure we're on the same page.

-This is also when they were the airport 15 clicks out of uh Kiev.
+This is also when they hit the airport 15 clicks out of Kyiv.

-And so to in him, I saw something that I've never seen before uh in my lifetime.
+And so in him, I saw something that I've never seen before in my lifetime.

 Yes, hoping against hope it would not happen.